Kennewick Police continue to search for drive-by suspect

 Police, with the help of the Tri-City Regional SWAT Team and Benton County Sheriff's Gang Unit, tired to arrest Nicholas Medelez.
 They say he is connected to a drive-by shooting that happened on Sunday.

-Officers did not find Medelez at the residence but they did find what they think is the weapons used at the drive-by shooting.
-Police will investigate the weapons.
+Officers did not find Medelez at the residence but they did find what they think are the weapons used at the drive-by shooting.
+Police will investigate the weapons and will issue a nationwide extraditable warrant for Medelez's arrest.

 Police also arrested 22 year-old Mitchell Talavera on Tuesday related to the shooting.